sendbird/sendbird-calls-javascript/README.md

 };
 ```

-Media view can also be set by `call.setLocalMediaView(element)` or `call.setRemoteMediaView(element)`.
-Be sure that you need `remoteMediaView` set for the remote media stream to be played. setting `autoplay` property in those media elements are also recommended.
+The media vieweris set using `call.setLocalMediaView(element)` or `call.setRemoteMediaView(element)`.
+The `remoteMediaView` DOM element is required for the remote media stream to be displayed.
+Setting this element’s `autoplay` property to `true` is also recommended.

 ```html
 <video id="remote_video_element_id" autoplay>